OpenSourceBrain/OSB_Documentation/contents/Help/04_Using_neuroConstruct_Based_Projects.md

 Go to tab **Export** and then the tab for your chosen simulator (e.g. NEURON), press **Create XXX files**, then **Run XXX simulation**.
 For more details on the interaction of neuroConstruct with these simulators see [here](http://www.neuroconstruct.org/docs/interact.html).

-### Get all of the neuroConstruct based projects on OSB
+### Get all neuroConstruct based projects on OSB

-To clone all of the projects on OSB which contain neuroConstruct projects use the **checkOSB** script in the **osb** subfolder of the neuroConstruct home directory:
+To clone all of the projects on OSB which contain neuroConstruct projects (and many others) use the **checkOSB** script in the **osb** subfolder of the neuroConstruct home directory:

     cd osb
     ./checkOsb.sh -u (Linux/Mac)
     checkOsb.bat -u  (Windows)

-This will clone \~15 projects, which will be accessible under the File - Open Source Brain Project:
+This will clone \~70 projects with \~20 containing neuroConstruct projects, which will be accessible under the File - Open Source Brain Project:

 ![](/attachments/download/51/nCmenu.png)